 By Sarah Vanheel from CosmopoliClan

-In the heart of Ghent, the enchanting city between Brussels and Bruges is a fortress that dates back to the 9th century.
+In the heart of Ghent, the enchanting city between Brussels and Bruges, is a fortress that dates back to the 9th century.
 Its strategic location by the Lys river made the (then wooden) structure an excellent base to defend the city against the Vikings.
 Over the next centuries, the counts of Flanders commissioned countless rebuildings.
-It wasn’t until the 12th century that count Philip of Alsace, in an attempt to outdo the then-thriving city’s merchants that flashed their wealth, had it transformed into the impressive stone fortress.
+It wasn’t until the 12th century that count Philip of Alsace, in an attempt to outdo the then-thriving city’s merchants that flashed their wealth, had it transformed into an impressive stone fortress.

-Pick up an audio guide at the entrance and listen to the comedy tour as you marvel at the thick walls, stone ramparts, tower stairs, and battlements, of this famous Belgian landmark.
-Several collections are on display such as weapons, armor, and torture equipment (which has recently been moved to the dungeon).
+Pick up an audio guide at the entrance and listen to the comedy tour as you marvel at the thick walls, stone ramparts, tower stairs, and battlements of this famous Belgian landmark.
+Several collections are on display, such as weapons, armor, and torture equipment (which has recently been moved to the dungeon).
 Head to the top of the fortress and take in the most amazing city views.
 You can find the Castle of the Counts between the stately Veerleplein and the Patershol district’s cobblestone streets.